Best Project Management Tools for Educators and Teachers 2026

 6. Basecamp — Best for Whole-School or Department-Wide Communication

-Basecamp takes a different approach than everyone else on this list.
-It's deliberately simple and focused on communication as much as task management.
+Basecamp takes a different philosophy than everyone else on this list.
+It's opinionated, deliberately simple, and focused on communication as much as task management.
 There's no kanban board.
-No Gantt chart.
-What you get: message boards, to-do lists, file sharing, a group chat called Campfire, and automatic check-ins.
+There's no Gantt chart.
+What there is: message boards, to-do lists, file sharing, a group chat called Campfire, and automatic check-ins.

 The pricing model is unusual — flat-rate per workspace rather than per seat, which actually makes it cost-effective for larger teams.
-Run the numbers before dismissing it.
+Run the numbers before you dismiss it.

 Key Features: